Table of Contents

 Absolutely!
-Feel free to add your favorite seasonings to the burgers before cooking.
-Some good options include salt, pepper, garlic powder, onion powder, and BBQ sauce.
+Feel free to season your burgers with your favorite spices before cooking.
+Popular options include salt, pepper, garlic powder, onion powder, and BBQ sauce.

 What should I serve with my burgers?

-There are endless possibilities when it comes to burger toppings and sides.
-Get creative and try something new, or stick with the classics like ketchup, mustard, pickles, and onions.
-Some other popular options include cheese, avocado, bacon, and tomato.
-Serve your burgers with a side of fries, chips, or a salad for a complete meal.
+The options for burger toppings and sides are endless.
+Serve your burgers with classic choices like ketchup, mustard, pickles, and onions.
+Get creative with cheese, avocado, bacon, or tomato toppings.
+Pair your burgers with fries, chips, or a salad for a complete meal.

 How long will grilled burgers keep in the fridge?

-Cooked burgers will keep in the fridge for up to 3 days.
-Be sure to store them in an airtight container.
+Cooked burgers can be refrigerated for up to 3 days.
+Store them in an airtight container for optimal freshness.